YinHK-gameDev/unity-learn/user interface/Event system/README.md

 Raycasters are used for figuring out **what the pointer is over**.
 It is common for Input Modules to **use the Raycasters configured in the Scene to calculate what the pointing device is over**.

+The Event System needs a method for detecting where current input events need to be sent to, and this is provided by the Raycasters.
+Given a screen space position they will collect all potential targets, figure out if they are under the given position, and then return the object that is closest to the screen.

 There are 3 provided Raycasters that exist by default:

 - **Graphic Raycaster** - Used for UI elements
 - **Physics 2D Raycaster** - Used for 2D physics elements
 - **Physics Raycaster** - Used for 3D physics elements

+When a Raycaster is present and enabled in the scene it will be used by the Event System whenever a query is issued from an Input Module.

+If multiple Raycasters are used then they will all have casting happen against them and the results will be sorted based on distance to the elements.

 ### Event System Component